labdesk-lims/labdesk.api/README.md

 # Introduction
-LABDESK.SAP is a bidirectional REST API to exchange data between LABDESK and SAP.
+LABDESK.API is a bidirectional REST API to exchange data between LABDESK and external IT-Systems.
 Data can be fetched and written by http requests.

 # Licence
 LABDESK LIMS and its components are proprietary software.
 Further information is available at: https://labdesk.net/licence/